GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 ### Image optimization

 CDN image optimization services typically focus on image optimizations that can be applied automatically in order to reduce image transfer size.
-For example: stripping [EXIF](https://en.wikipedia.org/wiki/Exif) data, applying lossless compression, and converting images to newer file formats (e.g. WebP).
+For example: stripping [EXIF](https://en.wikipedia.org/wiki/Exif) data, applying lossless compression, and converting images to newer file formats (for example, WebP).
 Images make up ~50% of the transfer bytes on the median web page, so optimizing images can significantly reduce page size.

 ### Minification